ssube/onnx-web/docs/user-guide.md

 Once the Textual Inversion has been blended, you can activate some or all of its layers using the trained token(s) in your prompt.
 Every Textual Inversion is available using its name, as well as tokens for all of the layers and for each individual layer.
-For an embedding called `autumn`, those are:
+For an embedding called `autumn`, the available tokens are:

 - `autumn`
 - `autumn-all`